 Change is a life’s part.
 Everyone has to go through changes.
 If the school does not provide a progressive environment for the child, switching schools is a better option.
-Adapting in a new environment can be tough for kids but within some time, everything becomes normal.
+Adapting to a new environment can be tough for kids but within some time, everything becomes normal.
 Reasons for which people change schools are:

 - The current school is not providing facilities for higher education.